publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch28/m__us_usc_t16_s1274.md

  __Puerto Rico; Rivers of Caribbean National Forest; Special Management Considerations; Preservation of Commonwealth Authority__

     [Pub.
-L. 107–365, § 2(c)][/us/pl/107/365/s2/c], (d), Dec.
+L. 107–365][/us/pl/107/365], § 2(c), (d), Dec.
 19, 2002, [116 Stat.
 3028][/us/stat/116/3028], provided that the amendment by [section 2(b) of Pub.
 L. 107–365][/us/pl/107/365/s2/b] to this section and the applicability of this chapter to segments of the rivers of Caribbean National Forest (now El Yunque National Forest) were not to be construed to prevent various scientific research activities within the boundaries of these river segments, but that those activities were subject to such conditions as the Secretary of Agriculture considered desirable, and provided that [section 2 of Pub.
 L. 107–365][/us/pl/107/365/s2], amending this section, did not limit the authority of the Commonwealth of Puerto Rico over its waters and natural channels of public domain.

  __South Dakota and Nebraska; Administration of Wild and Scenic River Segments of Niobrara and Missouri Rivers__

     [Pub.
 L. 102–50][/us/pl/102/50], §§ 4–7, 8, formerly § 9, May 24, 1991, [105 Stat.
 255–258][/us/stat/105/255-258]; § 9 renumbered § 8, [Pub.
-L. 105–362, title IX, § 901(g)(2)][/us/pl/105/362/s901/g/2], Nov.
+L. 105–362, title IX][/us/pl/105/362/tIX], § 901(g)(2), Nov.
 10, 1998, [112 Stat.
 3290][/us/stat/112/3290], set acreage limits on lands acquired by Secretary of the Interior along the segments of the Niobrara River designated under [section 2 of Pub.
 L. 102–50][/us/pl/102/50/s2], provided for establishment of the Niobrara Scenic River Advisory Commission, required establishment of a recreational river advisory group by Secretary to be consulted in the administration of the segment of the Missouri River designated under [section 2 of Pub.
 L. 102–50][/us/pl/102/50/s2], directed that the designation of the river segment not place any additional requirements on placement of bridges, authorized use of erosion control techniques to protect water resource values along designated river segment, called for study of feasibility and suitability of possible designation of lands in Knox and Boyd Counties, Nebraska, as a national recreation area, and authorized appropriation of sums necessary to carry out provisions of [Pub.
 L. 102–50][/us/pl/102/50].

  __Utah; Incorporation of Acquired Non-Federal Land__

 [Pub.
-L. 111–11, title I, § 1976(b)][/us/pl/111/11/s1976/b], Mar.
+L. 111–11, title I][/us/pl/111/11/tI], § 1976(b), Mar.
 30, 2009, [123 Stat.
 1088][/us/stat/123/1088], provided that:

 > “If the United States acquires any non-Federal land within or adjacent to Zion National Park that includes a river segment that is contiguous to a river segment of the Virgin River designated as a wild, scenic, or recreational river by paragraph (204) of section 3(a) of the Wild and Scenic Rivers Act ([16 U.S.C.
 1274(a)][/us/usc/t16/s1274/a]) (as added by subsection (a)), the acquired river segment shall be incorporated in, and be administered as part of, the applicable wild, scenic, or recreational river.”

  __Vermont; Management of Missisquoi River and Trout River Segments__

     [Pub.
 L. 113–291, div.
-B, title XXX, § 3072(b)][/us/pl/113/291/s3072/b], Dec.
+B, title XXX][/us/pl/113/291/dB/tXXX], § 3072(b), Dec.
 19, 2014, [128 Stat.
 3844][/us/stat/128/3844], set forth provisions relating to management within and adjacent to Missisquoi River and Trout River segments designated by subsec. (a)(212) of this section, directed coordination of management responsibility, authorized cooperative agreements between Secretary of the Interior and State and local authorities, and set forth provisions relating to effect of designation of segments on existing hydroelectric facilities and acquisitions and management of land for purposes of the segments.

  __Washington; Illabot Creek Segment; Management Within and Without Boundary__

     [Pub.
 L. 113–291, div.
-B, title XXX, § 3071(b)][/us/pl/113/291/s3071/b], (c), Dec.
+B, title XXX][/us/pl/113/291/dB/tXXX], § 3071(b), (c), Dec.
 19, 2014, [128 Stat.
 3844][/us/stat/128/3844], prohibited acquisition of land or interest in land by condemnation within the boundary of the river segment designated by subsec. (a)(211) of this section and provided that an activity or use outside the boundary of the segment would not be precluded, notwithstanding the designation of the segment as a component of the national wild and scenic rivers system and the fact that the activity or use could be seen or heard within the boundary of the segment.

  __Washington; Middle Fork Snoqualmie River Segment; Management Within and Without Boundary__

     [Pub.
 L. 113–291, div.
-B, title XXX, § 3060(b)(2)][/us/pl/113/291/s3060/b/2], (3), Dec.
+B, title XXX][/us/pl/113/291/dB/tXXX], § 3060(b)(2), (3), Dec.
 19, 2014, [128 Stat.
 3816][/us/stat/128/3816], prohibited acquisition of land or interest in land by condemnation within the boundary of the river segment designated by subsec. (a)(209) of this section and provided that an activity or use outside the boundary of the segment would not be precluded, notwithstanding the designation of the segment as a component of the national wild and scenic rivers system and the fact that the activity or use could be seen or heard within the boundary of the segment.

  __West Virginia; Wild and Scenic River Segments of Bluestone and Meadow Rivers; Public Awareness Program__

     [Pub.
-L. 100–534, title IV, § 403][/us/pl/100/534/s403], Oct.
+L. 100–534, title IV][/us/pl/100/534/tIV], § 403, Oct.
 26, 1988, [102 Stat.
 2707][/us/stat/102/2707], directed Secretary of the Interior to establish a public awareness program to be carried out in Mercer, Nicholas, and Greenbrier Counties, West Virginia, in cooperation with State and local agencies, landowners, and other concerned organizations, to further public understanding of the effects of designation as components of National Wild and Scenic Rivers System of segments of Bluestone and Meadow Rivers which were found eligible in studies completed by National Park Service in August 1983 but which were not designated as units of such system, with Secretary to submit a report to Committee on Interior and Insular Affairs of United States House of Representatives and to Committee on Energy and Natural Resources of United States Senate by Dec.
 31, 1992, describing the program.

  __Wyoming; Definitions; Administration of Wild and Scenic River Segments of Snake River Headwaters__

     [Pub.
-L. 111–11, title V, § 5002(c)][/us/pl/111/11/s5002/c], (e), Mar.
+L. 111–11, title V][/us/pl/111/11/tV], § 5002(c), (e), Mar.
 30, 2009, [123 Stat.
 1148][/us/stat/123/1148], 1150, provided for administration of Wild and Scenic River segments of Snake River Headwaters; required Secretary concerned to develop a management plan for each such river segment and apply for quantification of water rights reserved by each such river segment; allowed such Secretary to carry out activities at United States Geological Survey stream gauges on the Snake River; prohibited such Secretary’s acquisition of property or interest in property within such river segments without owner’s consent; and enacted savings provisions.

 ----------